 Against this background, the UN Office of Legal Affairs (OLA) and Hammarberg considered in June-July 1998 what the mandate of a Group of Experts should be.
-The original draft terms of reference for it said it "should explore the number, identity and whereabouts of Khmer-Rouge leaders."226 This was later revised to call upon the Experts to "estimate the number of Khmer Rouge leaders likely to stand trial, and their identity."
-These specifications were considered necessary because, "while the exact number or identity of those presumed responsible cannot be determined in advance, or in a way which would later bind the criminal jurisdiction established, an estimated number and presumed identity ... would be a factor in the determination of the kind of jurisdiction to be recommended."227 However, concern was raised that asking the Experts to determine the identity of the Khmer Rouge leaders would provoke an adverse RGC reaction.
-It was suggested that the group's mandate only be to ascertain "the number of Khmer Rouge leaders" to be tried, as this would be sufficiently clear to indicate the extent of the intended suspect targeting within the Khmer Rouge "hierarchical structure."228 А recommendation was then made to drop explicit references to either identity or numbers in order to be even more certain not to trigger RGC political sensitivities.
-It was suggested the stated mandate should be the more general one of "assessing the feasibility of bringing Khmer Rouge leaders to justice."229 Regardless of the language, Hammarberg, at least, assumed that Nuon Chea, Mok, Ieng Sary, Khieu Samphan and Duch would likely be suspects.230
+The original draft terms of reference for it said it "should explore the number, identity and whereabouts of Khmer-Rouge leaders."229 This was later revised to call upon the Experts to "estimate the number of Khmer Rouge leaders likely to stand trial, and their identity."
+These specifications were considered necessary because, "while the exact number or identity of those presumed responsible cannot be determined in advance, or in a way which would later bind the criminal jurisdiction established, an estimated number and presumed identity ... would be a factor in the determination of the kind of jurisdiction to be recommended."230 However, concern was raised that asking the Experts to determine the identity of the Khmer Rouge leaders would provoke an adverse RGC reaction.
+It was suggested that the group's mandate should only be to ascertain "the number of Khmer Rouge leaders" to be tried, as this would be sufficiently clear to indicate the extent of the intended suspect targeting within the Khmer Rouge "hierarchical structure."
+231 recommendation was then made to drop explicit references to either identity or numbers in order to be even more certain not to trigger RGC political sensitivities.
+It was suggested the stated mandate should be the more general one of "assessing the feasibility of bringing Khmer Rouge leaders to justice."232 Regardless of the language, Hammarberg, at least, assumed that Nuon Chea, Mok, Ieng Sary, Khieu Samphan and Duch would likely be suspects.233 criminal jurisdiction established; (c) To explore options for bringing to justice Khmer Rouge leaders before an international or national jurisdiction.235

-On 31 July 1998, Secretary-General Annan adopted the most cautious formulation, mandating the Group of Experts:231
+On 31 July 1998, Secretary-General Annan adopted the most cautious formulation, mandating the Group of Experts:234

-(a) To evaluate the existing evidence with a view to determining the nature of the crimes committed by Khmer Rouge leaders in the years from 1975 to 1979;

-(b) To assess, after consultation with the Governments concerned, the feasibility of bringing Khmer Rouge leaders to justice and their apprehension, detention and extradition or surrender to the criminal jurisdiction established;
+- (a) To evaluate the existing evidence with a view to determining the nature of the crimes committed by Khmer Rouge leaders in the years from 1975 to 1979; - (b) To assess, after consultation with the Governments concerned, the feasibility of bringing Khmer Rouge leaders to justice and their apprehension, detention and extradition or surrender to the